tayapro/twizy/README.md

 # tWIZY CLI application

 <p align="right"><i>In a world of graphical displays, one might ask “why bother”? <br>
-It’s true that character-cell display terminals are an obsolete technology, <br>
+It's true that character-cell display terminals are an obsolete technology, <br>
 but there are niches in which being able to do fancy things with them are still valuable.</i><br>
 <a href="https://docs.python.org/3/howto/curses.html">A.M.
 Kuchling, Eric S. Raymond</a></p>